jacklinquan/usbserial4a/README.md

 The donation is going to be used to cover the cost of these devices for testing and debugging.

 ## How to use it:
-**If not in need to build a dedicated app:**
+**To make quick prototype or to test and debug the script before building an App:**

-It works for Android 6.0+.
+It works on Android 6.0+.

-If there is any FTDI usb serial device, connect it to the Android phone/tablet through USB OTG cable (It's needed for Android USB host function).
+If there is any usb serial device, connect it to the Android phone/tablet through USB OTG cable (It's needed for Android USB host function).

 Get Pydroid apps from [here](https://github.com/jacklinquan/Pydroid_Apks), or get the latest versions from [Google Play](https://play.google.com/store/apps).